ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 Finding the Starting Token
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Clarity begins its examination of the parse tree by searching for the token with text "M" (which has replaced the measurement(s)).
+ClarityNLP begins its examination of the parse tree by searching for the token with text "M" (which has replaced the measurement(s)).
 If this token is not its own parent, meaning that it is a child node of another token, Clarity starts its processing with the parent of the M node.
-If the M node *is* its own parent, Clarity looks for the verb token nearest the M token as its starting point.
-If a verb cannot be found, Clarity looks for a dependency of ``nsubj`` or ``compound`` and takes whichever it can find.
-If none of these can be found, Clarity gives up on finding a starting token and returns an empty subject.
+If the M node *is* its own parent, ClarityNLP looks for the verb token nearest the M token as its starting point.
+If a verb cannot be found, ClarityNLP looks for a dependency of ``nsubj`` or ``compound`` and takes whichever it can find.
+If none of these can be found, ClarityNLP gives up on finding a starting token and returns an empty subject.

 Navigating the Parse Tree
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-After finding a starting token, Clarity then begins to navigate the parse tree, searching for a measurement subject.
-Both the part of speech tag and the dependency relationship contribute to Clarity's decision at each node.
+After finding a starting token, ClarityNLP then begins to navigate the parse tree, searching for a measurement subject.
+Both the part of speech tag and the dependency relationship contribute to ClarityNLP's decision at each node.

-The first determination Clarity makes is whether it has arrived at the root node or not.
+The first determination ClarityNLP makes is whether it has arrived at the root node or not.
 If it happens to be at the root node, it can go no further in the tree, so it looks for a measurement subject (noun) amongst the children of the root node, if any.